-4. No screen time – This one is obviously dependent on you, because many campsites are not completely off the grid, but cutting out screens during camping trips has health benefits for everyone.
+4. No screen time – This one is obviously dependent on you because many campsites are not completely off the grid, but cutting out screens during camping trips has health benefits for everyone.
 Too much screen time can cause anxiety and interrupted sleep, as well as neck pain.

 5. Nicer in nature – A study published in the Personality and Social Psychology Bulletin found that increased time in nature makes you nicer, which in turn makes you more social.
 Where else can you vacation that will make your kids nicer to each other and want to hang out with you?
 Walking poles are awesome to bring along in the event you go on a short hike.
 The kids will feel like they are trekking a path like the people in the movies do.

 Tips for Family Camping

 1. Start small – After learning about these health benefits, you’re probably ready to head out for a months-long camping extravaganza, but with kids, you’ll want to start small.
-Pick a nearby campsite and try a one or two night trip.
+Pick a nearby campsite and try a one or two-night trip.
 Before you even leave for the trip, prepare your kids for what to expect by reading about camping, looking at pictures of the campsite or setting up your tent in the backyard.
 For kids who are afraid of the dark, bring plenty of lanterns, headlamps and night lights.

 2. Bring games – Most kids are used to entertainment at their fingertips and might get a little bored by the slower pace of camp life.
 Prepare for the inevitable whining by packing plenty of games and activities.
 Cards are always more fun at a campsite picnic table, as are travel-sized family games like Apples to Apples or Scrabble.
 Pack plenty of equipment for active tots — frisbees, soccer balls, horseshoes and whiffle ball sets are all great for camping.

 3. Keep everyone hydrated and fed – This is something you’re always on top of as a parent, but need to pay special attention to when camping, especially with all the outdoor activities that come along with it.
-If you’re headed out for the day, pack plenty of protein and calorie dense snacks for energy and make sure everyone has their own water supply (hydration packs are great for this).
+If you’re headed out for the day, pack plenty of protein and calorie-dense snacks for energy and make sure everyone has their own water supply (hydration packs are great for this).